 Law students also have the opportunity of working in Kent Law Clinic.
 In the clinic, you apply and develop your knowledge of the law by working on the cases of real clients under the supervision of qualified lawyers.

 Kent Law School has an international reputation for the quality of its research, which addresses the role of law in social, political and economic life.
-Ranked 2nd in the UK by the latest Times Higher Education Research Excellence Framework (REF2021) for its research quality.
+The School was ranked 2nd in the UK by the latest Times Higher Education Research Excellence Framework (REF2021) for its research quality.

 Our graduates go on to a range of high-profile careers both within and outside of the legal profession.
 They work as solicitors or barristers in private practice, as lawyers in companies, within the public sector and for NGOs and international organisations.

-Our programmes prepare you for a successful future, whether or not you pursue a legal career.
-You can develop practical legal skills by taking extra-curricular modules in mooting, mediation, negotiation and client interviewing.
+Our courses prepare you for a successful future, whether or not you pursue a legal career.
+You can develop practical legal skills by taking extra-curricular modules in mooting, mock trial advocacy, mediation, negotiation and client interviewing.
 There are also opportunities to apply your learning to real-life cases by working in Kent Law Clinic.

-The School provides you with comprehensive careers and employability support through a dedicated officer.
+The Division provides you with comprehensive careers and employability support through a dedicated Employability team.
 They can help you with finding and applying for work experience, practising your interview skills and networking with legal professionals.
 Our alumni offer additional support through our Professional Mentoring Scheme.

 There was a lot of careers support from the School, which has its own dedicated staff.

-Our degree programmes contain the foundations of legal knowledge required by the Bar Standards Board to satisfy the academic component of professional training for intending barristers.
-Our degree programmes also provide a strong foundation for students who wish to take the Solicitors Qualifying Examinations (SQE).
+Our degree courses contain the foundations of legal knowledge required by the Bar Standards Board to satisfy the academic component of professional training for intending barristers.
+Our degree courses, particularly the MLaw Advanced Legal Practice, also provide a strong foundation for students who wish to take the Solicitors Qualifying Examinations (SQE).

 Our critical approach to law and legal practice enables students to develop creative intellectual and transferable skills which prepare them for contemporary legal practice – in the UK and worldwide – and for successful careers in many fields.